unyt-org/datex-tractor/README.md

 and stores it in `path_to_answers`.

 *Developer comment*:
-Very naive integration and configuration.
+Very naive integration and configuration - created to get up to speed in a foreign codebase as well as it's current development process.

 Hyperparameters, length of context and generated amount of output tokens will highly vary depending on the code base.